yaniv-golan/ai-recipes/README.md

 If you're comfortable using GitHub and reading the recipes in YAML or README files, great.
 Keep going.

-A more accessible version of this repostiory is available [https://yaniv-golan.github.io/ai-recipes/](https://yaniv-golan.github.io/ai-recipes/).
+For mere mortals though, a more accessible version of this repostiory is available [https://yaniv-golan.github.io/ai-recipes/](https://yaniv-golan.github.io/ai-recipes/).

 ## Repository Structure